Dr-Joe-Roberts/olfactometeR/README.md

 not run on modern operating systems.

-**DISCLAIMER:** `olfactometeR` is under active development and not all features are optimised or available at present.
+**DISCLAIMER:** `olfactometeR` is under active development and not all features are optimised or available at present\!

 ## Installation